Skajdrowski/sev2-auto-splitter/README.md

 # sev2-auto-splitter

-An auto splitter for SniperEliteV2.
+An auto splitter for SniperElite V2 using Autosplitting runtime

 ## Compilation